What WorkSafe will pay for

 The WorkSafe Agent (the Agent) can pay the reasonable costs of external prostheses and orthoses where required as a result of a work-related injury or illness under Victorian workers compensation legislation (the legislation).

-This policy must be read in conjunction with the Private Hospitals Policy.
+This policy must be read in conjunction with the Private hospital services policy.

 An external prosthesis is an artificial device that replaces a missing body part for functional and/or cosmetic reasons, including artificial limbs, facial features and digits.
 External prostheses can consist of components, such as feet and knee components, but do not include surgically implanted prostheses.